southworks/powerbi-samples/samples/power-bi-embedded/README.md

 >For development testing this is not needed, as we can work with the [available free embed tokens](https://docs.microsoft.com/en-us/rest/api/power-bi/availablefeatures/getavailablefeatures).

 # How to run this application

-1. Have a workspace with reports on it.
+1. Have a Power BI workspace with reports in it.
 If you don't have any pbix file, you can try out [one of the samples Microsoft provides](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets#sales--returns-sample-pbix-file).

-2. [Register an Azure AD application](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-1---create-an-azure-ad-app) and create an app secret.
-In order to delegate Identity and Access Management functions to Azure AD, an application must be registered with an Azure AD tenant.
-In this step we can also specify where the access token is sent to, by setting the *redirect URI*.
-Once we register the Azure AD application, **a service principal is created** automatically.
+2. Register an Azure AD application:

+   - Sign in to the [Azure portal](https://portal.azure.com/).
+   - If you have access to multiple tenants, use the *Directory + subscription filter*  in the top menu to select the tenant in which you want to register an application.
+   - Search for and select **Azure Active Directory**.
+   - Under Manage, select **App registrations**, then **New registration**.
+   - Enter a Name for your application.
+   - Select **Register**.

+   Once you register the Azure AD application, **a service principal is created** automatically.
+This [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) allows Azure AD to authenticate your app.

+   - After registering, the **Application ID** is available from the Overview tab.
+Copy and save it for later use.
+   - Click the **Certificates & secrets** tab.
+   - Under **Cliente secrets** click **New client secret**.
+   - In the **Add a client secret** window, enter a description, specify when you want the client secret to expire, and click **Add**.
+   - Copy and save the Client secret value.

+     > After you leave this window, the client secret value will be hidden, and you'll not be able to view it or copy it again.

+3. Add a platform:

-3. [Add sign-in with Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp#option-2-register-and-manually-configure-your-application-and-code-sample).
-In our case, we'll be using the same app registration for authentication.
-Go the registered Azure AD app and under *Manage* click on *Authentication*.
-Under *Redirect URIs*, select *Add URI*, and then enter https://localhost:44386/signin-oidc.
-Under *Implicit grant*, select *ID tokens* and *Access token*.
+   In our case, we'll be using the same app registration for authentication:

-4. [Create an Azure AD security group](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-2---create-an-azure-ad-security-group) and add the service principal from the Azure AD app to that security group.
+   - Go to the registered Azure AD application.
+   - Under **Manage**, select **Authentication** and then on **Platform configurations** select **Add a platform** and then **Web**.
+   - Under **Redirect URIs**, select **Add URI**, and then enter https://localhost:44321/signin-oidc
+   - Under **Implicit grant**, select **ID tokens** and **Access token**.
+   - Select **Save**.

+4. Create an Azure AD Security Group:

+   You need to be signed in with a Global administration account on Azure Portal.
+   - Search for and select **Azure Active Directory**.
+   - On the **Active Directory** page, select **Groups** and then select **New group**.
+   - The New Group pane will appear and you must fill out the required information.
+   - Select a pre-defined **Group type**.
+   - Create and add a **Group name**.
+   - Add a **Group email address** for the group, or keep the email address that is filled in automatically.
+   - **Group description**.
+Add an optional description to your group.
+   - Select a pre-defined **Membership type (required)**.
+   - Select **Create**.
+Your group is created and ready for you to add members.

-5. [Enable the Power BI service admin settings](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-3---enable-the-power-bi-service-admin-settings).
-A Power BI admin needs to *Allow service principals to user Power BI APIs* in the *Power BI Admin portal* and enter the security group created before.
+5. Enable the Power BI service admin settings:

+   - To allow our Azure AD app to access our Power BI content and APIs, a Power BI admin needs to enable *Service Principal access* in the **Power BI admin portal**.
+   - Enter the created Security Group in the *Apply to specific security groups (Recommended)* section in **Developer settings**.

-6. [Add the service principal to your workspace](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-4---add-the-service-principal-to-your-workspace) to be member or admin.
-This will allow our application to access our workspace content.
+6. Add the service principal to your workspace:

+   - Scroll to the workspace you want to enable access for and select **Workspace access**.
+   - Add the Service Principal as an **Admin** or **Member**.

-7. Using the Azure AD application credentials, complete the values on the *app.settings* file of this sample application:
+7. Open the solution of this sample application on Visual Studio and complete the configurations on the *appsettings.json* file:

+   > You can get the **Workspace Id** from the workspace URL: app.powerbi.com/groups/**<workspace_id>**/… The rest of the settings should be filled using the Azure AD application credentials.

 ```json
 {